m-kupiec/compendium-react/README.md

 "Strict Mode has no effect in production, so it won’t slow down the app for your users." ([React](https://react.dev/learn/keeping-components-pure))

 "To opt into Strict Mode, you can wrap your root component into `<React.StrictMode>`" ([React](https://react.dev/learn/keeping-components-pure))

-### Side Effects

-"changes—updating the screen, starting an animation, changing the data—are called **side effects**.
-They’re things that happen _“on the side”_, not during rendering." ([React](https://react.dev/learn/keeping-components-pure))

-"In React, side effects usually belong inside event handlers. . . .
-Even though event handlers are defined _inside_ your component, they don’t run _during_ rendering!
-So event handlers don’t need to be pure." ([React](https://react.dev/learn/keeping-components-pure))

-"If you’ve exhausted all other options and can’t find the right event handler for your side effect, you can still attach it to your returned JSX with a `useEffect` call in your component.
-This tells React to execute it later, after rendering, when side effects are allowed.
-However, this approach should be your last resort.
-When possible, try to express your logic with rendering alone." ([React](https://react.dev/learn/keeping-components-pure))

 ## Built-In Components